This page is out of date; in particular it is about the old version of Anthropic’s RSP.

 - Anthropic says “We generally don’t publish [capabilities research] because we do not wish to advance the rate of AI capabilities progress.”
 An Anthropic cofounder says “we consider all releases on a case by case basis, weighing expected safety benefit against capabilities/acceleratory risk.
 In the case of difficult scenarios, we have a formal infohazard review procedure.”

-- Anthropic plans for their Long-Term Benefit Trust—an independent group with a mandate for safety and benefit-sharing—to elect a majority of their board by 2027.
-But Anthropic’s investors can abrogate the Trust and the details are unclear.
+- Anthropic’s Long-Term Benefit Trust—an independent group with a mandate for safety and benefit-sharing—has the power to elect a majority of its board (as of Nov 2024).
+But Anthropic’s shareholders can abrogate the Trust and the details are unclear.
 (This is part of Anthropic’s internal governance, not really a commitment.)

 See also Core Views on AI Safety (Anthropic 2023) (a discussion of Anthropic’s views and their implications).
 See also Our response to the UK Government’s internal AI safety policy enquiries (Anthropic 2023) (a summary of some policies).
 Anthropic shared Claude 3.5 Sonnet with the UK AI Safety Institute and METR before deployment.